-The use of software of any kind to conduct analyses delivered, or in support of a deliverable, to the customer includes data analysis tools such as spreadsheets and statistical analysis software, databases, modeling and simulation tools.
+The use of software of any kind to conduct analyses delivered, or in support of a deliverable, to the customer includes data analysis tools such as spreadsheets and statistical analysis software, databases, modeling, and simulation tools.
 Excluded are software productivity tools such as word processors and spreadsheets when no automated calculations, macros, or scripts are used.
-The projects under this QAPjP shall conduct work in accordance with requirements for the control of software used in analyses as defined in the SBMS subject area, "Safety Software" (PNNL 2007f) or "Software" (PNNL 2007g) based on how the software being used is graded.
+Staff working on projects under this plan shall conduct work in accordance with requirements for the control of software used in analyses as defined in the SBMS subject areas, "Safety Software" (PNNL 2007g) or "Software" (PNNL 2007i) based on how the software being used is graded.